John M. Bridgeland

 CEO, Civic Enterprises

-John Bridgeland is CEO of Civic Enterprises, a public policy firm in Washington, D.C.
-He is also Co-Chair of the Franklin Project at The Aspen Institute, a new initiative to create a voluntary, civilian national service counterpart to military service in the United States, and an author of the book Heart of the Nation: Volunteering and America's Civic Spirit, which is being assigned in classes on many college campuses.
+John Bridgeland is CEO of Civic Enterprises, a public policy firm in Washington, D.C., and Co-Chair of the Franklin Project at The Aspen Institute, a new initiative to create a voluntary, civilian national service counterpart to military service in the United States.
+He is also author of the book Heart of the Nation: Volunteering and America's Civic Spirit, which is being assigned in classes on many college campuses.
 In 2010, President Obama appointed Bridgeland to the White House Council for Community Solutions.
-Bridgeland served as Director of the White House Domestic Policy Council in the first term of President George W. Bush, and then as Assistant to the President of the United States and first Director of the USA Freedom Corps, where he coordinated policy on international, national, community, and faith-based service in the aftermath of 9/11.
+Bridgeland previously served as Director of the White House Domestic Policy Council in the first term of President George W. Bush, and then as Assistant to the President of the United States and first Director of the USA Freedom Corps, where he coordinated policy on international, national, community, and faith-based service in the aftermath of 9/11.
 Bridgeland also co-led the Policy Transition for President Bush in 2000-2001.